 humid weather, and three boards in tow; the excitement of a surf trip to Mexico filled my mind.
 A good friend's birthday celebration and the X Games surfing competition being

 held with predictions of a large south swell were just some of the highlights I

-has such powerful surf; it is known as the "Mexican Pipeline" because of its
+has such powerful surf; known as the "Mexican Pipeline."

 Despite the tales and warnings I received from other surfers about the place, I